yannickgagne/breadboardPower/README.md

 I know it could have been way smaller with more SMD components but I wanted to use what I had on hand.

-First PCB ordered from OSHPARK on 28-04-2016, will leave a not here when it tested.

 https://oshpark.com/shared_projects/d1cXCggO